Blood-dm/meteor-infinite-scroll/README.md

   // Enable infinite scrolling on this template this.infiniteScroll({
     perPage: 20,                        // How many results to load "per page", optional if using cacheLimit option in SubsManager
-    query: {                            // The query to use as the selector in our collection.find() query
+    query: {                            // The query to use as the selector in our collection.find() query, not supported for API
         post: 71
     },
     subManager: new SubsManager(),      // (optional) Add meteorhacks:subs-manager to set the subscription on